EnviroDIY/ModularSensors/README.md

 ### <a name="DHT"></a>[AOSong DHT](http://www.aosong.com/en/products/index.asp) Digital-Output Relative Humidity & Temperature Sensor

 This module will work with an AOSong [DHT11/CHT11](http://www.aosong.com/en/products/details.asp?id=109), DHT21/AM2301, and [DHT22/AM2302/CM2302](http://www.aosong.com/en/products/details.asp?id=117).
-These sensors uses a non-standard single wire digital signaling protocol.
+These sensors use a single-bus single wire digital signaling protocol.
 They can be connected to any digital pin.
 Please keep in mind that, per manufacturer instructions, these sensors should not be polled more frequently than once every 2 seconds.
 These sensors should be attached to a 3.3-6V power source and the power supply to the sensor can be stopped between measurements.
+The communication with these sensors is slow and _interrupts are turned off during communication_.
+(See the Adafruit DHT library's DHT.cpp for details.)
+Keep this in mind if using this sensor in combination with a rain gauge or other interrupt-driven sensor.
+Also note that the temperature sensor built into the AOSong DHT is a Maxim DS18 sensor.

 The Arduino pin controlling power on/off, the Arduino pin receiving data, and the sensor type are required for the sensor constructor.
 The number of readings to average is optional: